Lawrence-LUOoo/Getting-and-Cleaning-Data/codebook.md

 ### The measurements are classified in two domains:

+All measurements are floating-point values, which are ranged betweem -1 and 1.

 #### Time-domain signals

 - Average time-domain body acceleration in the X, Y and Z directions: